mjczone/dappermatic/docs/guide/extension-methods/column-methods.md

 **Parameters:**
 - `schemaName` - Schema containing the table
 - `tableName` - Name of the table containing the column
-- `currentColumnName` - Current name of the column
+- `columnName` - Current name of the column
 - `newColumnName` - New name for the column
 - `tx` (optional) - Database transaction
-- `commandTimeout` (optional) - Command timeout in seconds
 - `cancellationToken` (optional) - Cancellation token

 **Returns:** `bool` - `true` if column was renamed, `false` if it didn't exist